 • Volumetric compositions;

-• Pictures from beads, cabochons, shibori ribbons, crystals, sequins;
+• Pictures made of beads, cabochons, shibori ribbons, crystals, sequins;

 • Illuminated decor;

-• Images from shreds of fabric, ribbons and accessories;
+• Images made from scraps of fabric, ribbons and accessories;

 • Threads and cloves as a base;